Title

 - Mild to moderate ascites formation without systemic effects

-- Infrequent electric shocks from which an animal can escape or can avoid
+- Infrequent electric shocks from which an animal can escape or avoid

-- Cancer studies limited to subcutaneous tumors that adhere to Policy
+- Cancer studies limited to subcutaneous tumors and conforming to size limits described in the Tumor Burden Standard

-- Induced infections or antibody production with appropriate anesthesia or analgesia
+- Induced infections or antibody production treated with appropriate anesthesia or analgesia

 - Injection or blood collection by invasive routes such as intracardiac, central vessel, or periorbital sites under anesthesia